salesforce/generic-sidecar-injector/README.md

 `annotationConfig`: This is a way of dynamically injecting configuration in the injected containers which is only known at the pod creation time.
 Currently it only supports injecting volumeMounts into the injected containers.
+This will soon be DEPRECATED.

 #### Dynamic Configuration of Injected Containers

+DEPRECATED, will soon be removed, since the same functionality can be achieved by templating.

 ```
 annotationConfig: